alan-turing-institute/data-safe-haven-team/weekly-standup-template.md

 ## Asynchronous items

+Remember to first update the relevant issues and Stories on GH
 <!--
 Please fill these items out before the meeting
 -->

 ### What I've done this week

+Please include full details for Stories or issues, either link or as org/repo#number Current repos are:
+- alan-turing-institute/data-safe-haven-team#X
+- alan-turing-institute/data-safe-haven#X
+- alan-turing-institute/trusted-research#x
+- sa-tre/satre-specification#X
+- sa-tre/satre-team#X

 <!--
 #### Your name here

+- Worked on Story Z
 - Closed issue X
 - Discussed problem Y
 -->